nyintosh/gemini-ce/README.md

 - Make your changes
 - Submit a pull request

-## Starter GitHub Repo for React

-The starter GitHub repository used for this project is [React Starter](https://github.com/nyintosh/react-starter).

 ## Live Preview

 You can preview the live version of the project at [https://gemini-ce.vercel.app](https://gemini-ce.vercel.app).

+## Starter GitHub Repo for React

+The starter GitHub repository used for this project [React Starter](https://github.com/nyintosh/react-starter).